The 20 Best Fibrous Dysplasia Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 David T. Fernandes-Cabral, MD, specializes in neurosurgery.
 He practices at UPMC Neurological Institute - Mercy.
 Dr. Fernandes-Cabral received his medical degree from Universidad Central de Venezuela José María Vargas School of Medicine and completed his residency and fellowship at the University of Pittsburgh School of Medicine.
 Dr. Fernandes is rated as an Experienced provider by MediFind in the treatment of Fibrous Dysplasia.
-His top areas of expertise are Brain Stem Cancer, Central Pain Syndrome, Cerebral Cavernous Malformation, Posterior Fossa Tumor, and Endoscopy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Central Pain Syndrome, Brain Stem Cancer, Posterior Fossa Tumor, Cerebral Cavernous Malformation, and Endoscopy.
+Dr. Fernandes is currently accepting new patients.

 Learn about our expert tiers